AbhishekSingh805138/upi-implemenation/README.md

 This project implements a **production-ready UPI payment system** using microservices architecture, enabling users to:
 - Register and manage user profiles
-- Create and manage UPI accounts with unique UPI IDs
+- Create and manage UPI accounts with phone-based UPI IDs
 - Transfer money between accounts in real-time
 - View comprehensive transaction history
 - Monitor account balances with precision